lemoine-py/Soliton-KdV/Documents/README.md

 ## NUMERICAL METHOD

-The abovementioned (first) equation on a periodic domain of size L can be simulated with a split-operator or split-step Fourier pseudo-spectral method.
+The abovementioned (first) equation on a periodic domain of size L can be simulated with a split-operator or *split-step Fourier pseudo-spectral method*.
 Like in the case of the nonlinear Schroedinger equation, the evolution equation is given by the application of two evolution operators, one linear and one nonlinear

 $$ \frac{\partial u}{\partial t}=\mathscr{L} u+\mathscr{N} u, \quad \text { with } \mathscr{L} u=-\frac{\partial^{3} u}{\partial x^{3}} \text { and } \mathscr{N} u=-6 u \frac{\partial u}{\partial x}=-3 \frac{\partial u^{2}}{\partial x} $$